Nashua Snowfall Totals & Snowstorm Averages

 How Many Snowstorms Nashua Gets

 Most days of snowfall in Nashua leave at least an inch of fresh snow on the ground.
-For six or seven days a year on average, the amount of new snow totals three inches or more.
+For four days a year on average, the amount of new snow totals five inches or more.

 Jay Lawrimore, Ron Ray, Scott Applequist, Bryant Korzeniewski, Matthew Menne.
 2016.
 Global Summary of the Month and Year, Version 1.0.
 NOAA National Centers for Environmental Information.